Divergence, exotic convergence and self-bumping in quasi-Fuchsian spaces: Self-bumping

-Recall that in the construction of model manifolds, Minsky defined the initial and terminal markings as the shortest markings for the conformal structures at infinity.
+Recall that in the construction of model manifolds, Minsky defined the initial and terminal markings to be the shortest markings for the conformal structures at infinity.
 We consider a correspondence in the opposite direction.
-We can choose some positive constant $\delta_0$ such that for any clean marking, there is a marked conformal structure on $S$ in which all the curves (both base curves and transversals) of the marking have hyperbolic lengths greater than $\delta_0$.
-(The existence of such constant is easy to see since there are only finitely many configurations of clean markings up to homeomorphisms of $S$.)
-For each marking $\mu$, we define the marked conformal structure $m(\mu)$ to be one for which a clean marking $\mu'$ compatible with $\mu$ is a shortest marking and such that every curve of $\mu'$ has hyperbolic length greater than $\delta_0$.
-Although there are more than one such structures, we just choose any one.
-Then there is a universal constant $K$ depending only on $\delta_0$ (and $S$) such that if $\mu'$ is obtained from $\mu$ by one step in the resolutions $\tau(\bar B_i)$ or $\tau(\hat B_i)$ or $\tau(B_i^j)$, which corresponds to an elementary move of markings on $S$ or $\Sigma_j$, then the Teichm\"{u}ller distance between $m(\mu)$ and $m(\mu')$ is bounded by $K$, whatever choices of $m(\mu)$ and $m(\mu')$ we make.
+We can choose some positive constant $\delta_0$ such that for any clean marking, there is a marked conformal structure on $S$ for which the marking is shortest and in which all the curves (both base curves and transversals) of the marking have hyperbolic lengths greater than $\delta_0$.
+(The existence of such a constant is easy to see since there are only finitely many configurations of clean markings up to homeomorphisms of $S$.
+Recall that a clean marking is said to be shortest when its base curves constitute a shortest pants decomposition and the transversals are shortest among those obtained by Dehn twists around the base curves.) \begin{definition} For each marking $\mu$, we define the marked conformal structure $m(\mu)$ to be one for which a clean marking $\mu_0$ compatible with $\mu$ is shortest and such that every curve of $\mu_0$ has hyperbolic length greater than $\delta_0$. \end{definition} Although there are more than one such structures, we just choose any one of them.
+By using Kerckhoff's formula in \cite{Ker} for instance, we can easily see that there is a universal constant $K$ depending only on $\delta_0$ (and $S$) such that if $\mu'$ is obtained from $\mu$ by one step in the resolutions $\tau(\bar B_i)$ or $\tau(\hat B_i)$ or $\tau(B_i^j)$, which corresponds to an elementary move of markings on $S$ or $\Sigma_j$, then the Teichm\"{u}ller distance between $m(\mu)$ and $m(\mu')$ is bounded by $K$, whatever choices of $m(\mu)$ and $m(\mu')$ we make.